 3.1 Interferences in low ionic-strength samples, such as precipitation, normally are quite low.
 In addition, the use of the graphite platform reduces the effects of many interferences.
-Calcium (25 mg/L), magnesium (8 mg/L), sodium

-1.1 This method may be used to determine (20 mg/L), sulfate (34 mg/L), and chloride (25 ckel in low ionic-strength water and mg/L) do not interfere.
-Higher concentrations of ecipitation.
-With deuterium background these constituents were not investigated.
+Calcium (25 mg/L), magnesium (8 mg/L), sodium (20 mg/L), sulfate (34 mg/L), and chloride (25 mg/L) do not interfere.
+Greater concentrations of these constituents were not investigated.

-3.2 Precipitation samples usually contain very low concentrations of nickel.
-Special precautionary measures must be employed during both sample collection and laboratory determination to prevent contamination.
+3.2 Precipitation samples usually contain very low concentrations of chromium.
+Special precautionary measures must be employed during both sample collection and laboratory determination to prevent contribution from contamination.